zeroc-ice/icetouch/README.md

 iOS simulator and OS X.

-Like Ice, Ice Touch is available under the terms and conditions of the GNU General Public License v2 (see the ICE_TOUCH_LICENSE file).
+Like Ice, Ice Touch is available under the terms and conditions of the GNU General Public License v2 (see the ICE_LICENSE file).
 Commercial licenses are available for customers who wish to use Ice Touch in proprietary products.
 Please contact sales@zeroc.com for more information on licensing Ice Touch.

 Documentation
 -------------